Quicr/laps/docs/relay-protocol.md

 #### Node Information Withdraw Message

 A node information withdraw message removes the state of the node information.
-The forwarding-plane is recomputed to remove the node and select another node for active subscribes.
+The forwarding plane is recomputed to remove the node and select another node for active subscribes.

 The full node information is provided instead of just the ID to support removal of an inferior node